 Capcom finally reveals first trailer for Resident Evil 9 at Summer Game Fest a year after its announcement

-Capcom revealed the nasty new trailer for Resident Evil 9 at Summer Game Fest 2025, almost a year after announcing the sequel during the Capcom Next Summer 2024 stream.
+Capcom revealed the nasty new trailer for Resident Evil 9 at Summer Game Fest 2025 after pretending like it wasn't "ready" in a teaser, and almost a year after it announced the sequel during Capcom Next Summer 2024.

+In the trailer for the survival horror game we now know as Resident Evil Requiem, harried FBI agent Grace Ashcroft is actively investigating an "unidentified disease," one that melts people's faces off, if the black-and-white crime scene pics on her computer screen are any indication.
+She's tasked with analyzing a fresh corpse at the hotel where her mother – Resident Evil Outbreak reporter Alyssa Ashcroft – was killed eight years ago.

+When Grace gets to the hotel, it seems to be the family reunion from hell she was expecting.
+She's tied up and left dangling upside down like a whole pig at the butcher, and an unidentified man holed up in one of the rotting hotel's rooms calls her "the chosen one."

 After Resident Evil 5 and 6 nudged the survival horror series toward hot and messy action – a creative decision detested by many fans – Resident Evil 7 was like 1,000 volts to the chest.
 It revived Resident Evil, which had strayed so far from its roots, and it took it back underground.